 - Outstanding resistance to compression set, providing sealing performance and longevity unmatched by any non-fluorinated elastomer

-These characteristics make Viton® fluoroelastomer the perfect choice for demanding sealing applications.
+These characteristics make Viton® fluoroelastomer o-rings the perfect choice for demanding sealing applications.
 Unfortunately, there are several low-cost “fluoroelastomer imposters” on the market that may put your operations at risk of seal failure.
 A number of manufacturers of finished goods offer products which are being described as “commercial” or “industrial grades” of fluoroelastomer at reduced prices.
 These so-called “fluoroelastomers” can be offered at lower cost simply because they are not 100% virgin fluoroelastomer.
 Instead, some of these products are blends of FKM with hydrocarbon elastomers, such as ethylene-propylene, chloroprene or acrylic rubbers.

 Many hydrocarbon rubbers can be blended to take advantage of specific features inherent in the individual rubbers.
 Fluoroelastomers in general can’t be blended with hydrocarbon rubber without significantly degrading the resistance of the resulting vulcanizates to heat, fluids and compression set.